FastMoq

 If you want examples that run directly in this repository instead of static snippets only, see Executable Testing Examples.

-If you are updating older FastMoq usage from the last public 3.0.0 release, see Migration Guide: 3.0.0 To Current Repo.
+If you are updating older FastMoq usage from the last public 3.0.0 release, see Migration Guide: 3.0.0 To The Current v4 Line.

 If you need to choose or bootstrap a provider explicitly, see the Provider Selection Guide.